-Mr. Baird, age 78, is a private investor.
+Mr. Baird, age 79, is a private investor.
 He is the former President and Chief Executive Officer of Merchants Group Inc. and a former general partner of Trubee, Collins & Co., Inc. Mr. Baird served as a director of Todd Shipyards Corporation (NYSE: TOD) from 1992 to 2011.
-He serves as a director of M&T Bank, as a member of its Executive Committee and its Trust and Investment Committee, and as a member of M&T Bank's Directors Advisory Council of the New York City/Long Island Division.
+He is a director of M&T Bank and a member of its Executive Committee and its Trust and Investment Committee.
+Mr. Baird is also a member of M&T Bank's Directors Advisory Council of the New York City/Long Island Division.